thomassb/node-sanitize-filename/README.md

 Options:

 - `options.replacement`: _optional, string/function, default: `""`_.
-If passed
-  as a string, it's used as the replacement for invalid characters.
+If passed as a string, it's used as the replacement for invalid characters.
 If passed as a function, the function will be called with the invalid characters and it's return value will be used as the replacement.
 See [`String.prototype.replace`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) for more info.
+- `options.truncateNumber`: _optional, integer, default: `""`_.
+If passed truncates returned string
+- `options.convertWhiteSpace`: _optional, string/function, default: `""`_.
+If passed as a string, it's used as the replacement for whitespace.
+If passed as a function, the function will be called with whitespace and it's return value will be used as the replacement.